httptoolkit/mockrtc/README.md

 Have more questions, issues or feature requests?
 [File an issue](https://github.com/httptoolkit/mockrtc/issues/new).

-You might also be interested in scrolling through MockRTC's [test suite](https://github.com/httptoolkit/mockrtc/tree/main/test/integration), which provides a wide set of examples for all functionality.
+You might also be interested in the [API reference documentation](https://httptoolkit.github.io/mockrtc/), or in scrolling through MockRTC's [test suite](https://github.com/httptoolkit/mockrtc/tree/main/test/integration), which provides a wide set of examples for all functionality.

 ---